UKIkarus/LearnToCloud/Phase 1 - Linux and Bash/My_Attempts.md

+> [!IMPORTANT]
+> By continuing beyond this point, you acknowledge and understand that this document contains spoilers which may otherwise ruin your experience.

 # My Attempts at Phase 1: Linux Command Line CTF Challenge

 This document details my journey through the Phase 1 Linux Command Line CTF Challenge.
 Each challenge has been a learning experience, and I hope my notes and solutions can help others on their path.